MC Oran: Historical crests

 MC Oran has had several crests in its history.
 The first, adopted in the 70th.
 The second crest was used from the 1977 reform when the national companies took the different Algerians clubs from 1977 to 1988, MC Oran was taken by Naftal company and was called MP Oran (Mouloudia Pétrolière d'Oran), From 1988, the national companies retired from the Clubs, the club took its old name MC Oran (Mouloudia Club Oranais), however there were various crests from this year until now but only one crest was more famous and more credible.

 Historical kits

 MC Oran play with white kits with a few red color at home, and with red kits with a few white color at away games.

 Grounds

 The club, one of the most popular in Algeria, plays at the Ahmed Zabana Stadium (40,000 capacity), in the popular district of El Hamri.
-Sometimes the team play in Habib Bouakeul Stadium which is the 2nd stadium of the city with a capacity of 20,000.
-Now a new and modern stadium is being constructed with a capacity of 40,000 which is called Olympic Stadium of Oran.
+Sometimes the team play in Habib Bouakeul Stadium with a capacity of 20,000.
+Since the 2023–24 season the club had matches in the new Miloud Hadefi Stadium with a capacity of more than 40,000 places.